 Board.

 Waiver of Right to Choose Remedial Education.
-Whenever the Board seeks to assess a penalty on any person, such person shall be deemed, effective 21 days after the date of issuance of a final decision approved by the Board, to have waived his or her right to choose to attend and successfully complete a course of remedial education prescribed by the Board in lieu of paying the full amount of the penalty, unless the Board receives from that person a written statement that states he or she elects to attend the course of remedial education as prescribed, and within the deadline specified, in the Board's final decision.
+Whenever the Board seeks to assess a penalty on any person, such person shall be deemed, effective 21 days after the date of issuance of a final decision approved by the Board, to have waived the right to choose to attend and successfully complete a course of remedial education prescribed by the Board in lieu of paying the full amount of the penalty, unless the Board receives from that person a written statement that states the person elects to attend the course of remedial education as prescribed, and within the deadline specified, in the Board's final decision.

 : Notice of Intent to Assess a Civil Administrative Penalty